laurashen/data-science-sequencing.github.io/lectures/lecture2.md

 Second-generation sequencing, pioneered by [Illumina](http://www.illumina.com/technology/next-generation-sequencing.html), makes a few modifications to the Sanger process shown above.
-The sequencing procedure also massively parallelizes the performs the process, dramatically increasing the throughput while decreasing the price.
+The sequencing procedure also massively parallelizes the process, dramatically increasing the throughput while decreasing the price.

 Illumina achieves parallelization by running several synthesis experiments at once.
 Each of many template strands is anchored on a chip, and only ddNTPs with florescent tags are available during the synthesis procedure (no dNTPs).
 Each type of ddNTP is tagged such that it emits a different wavelength or color.
 Since ddNTPs halt synthesis, the synthesis of new strands are synced.
 All new strands are the same length at the end of each synthesis cycle, at which point a picture of the chip is taken.
 These pictures are then analyzed by “base caller” software to identify (or "call") the complementary nucleotides.
 Base calling will be discussed in greater detail next lecture.
 To override the chain termination, Illumina sequencing uses _reversible termination_.
 The sequencing process introduces an enzyme which can turn a ddNTP into a regular dNTP after it has bound, allowing the synthesis reactions to continue instead of being permanently halted.